arekavandi/DLS/README.md

 ## Installation

-1. If you have 'Git' installed, first clone the repository:
+1. If you have Git installed, first clone the repository:
 ```
 git clone https://github.com/arekavandi/Certified_Robust_Regression.git
 ```